openziti/ziti-doc/docusaurus/docs-ops/30-configuration/router.md

 ### `metrics`

+The `metrics` section controls how metrics are communicated to the connection controller.

+- `reportInterval` - (optional, 1m) the interval of time to wait between crafting a new metrics message to be sent to the controller
+- `messageQueueSize` - (optional, 10) the maximum number of buffered metrics messages allowed to be queued to send to the controller

 ### `trace`

 The `trace` section instructs the router to output incoming and outgoing messaging it receives.
 This setting is